promise310/Algorie/README.md

 If you would like to contribute to this project, please follow these steps:

-1. Fork the repository.
+1. Fork the repository </br>
-2. Create a new branch for your feature
+2. Create a new branch for your feature </br>
 ```
 git checkout -b feature
 ```
-3. Implement your feature or fix.
+3. Implement your feature or fix </br>
-4. Commit your changes
+4. Commit your changes </br>
 ```
 git commit -m "Your message"
 ```
-5. Push to the branch
+5. Push to the branch </br>
 ```
 git push origin feature
 ```
-6. Submit a pull request.
+6. Submit a pull request </br>